 I need the community to pitch in to support this effort.
 I know many of you are doing your part to change this situation in many ways.
 Here, I am asking you to contribute financially.
 Any amount you can give is supportive.
 Little Tree has developed a grant application process you can access here.
-Every dollar donated will go directly toward funding these grants which provide BIPOC people the means to pay for services, supplies, training or resilience experiences.
+Every dollar donated will go directly toward funding these grants which provide BIPOC people the means to pay for services, supplies, training or resilience experiences – at Little Tree and beyond.
 Grant recipient details will be posted on the Little Tree website.
 If you are interested in applying for a grant, click here.
 At this time, Little Tree Birth Justice is not non-profit, but we are working toward that designation.
 We are starting this effort now, because we have clients who would benefit from this support NOW.

 10/2020 – Grant Recipient: $95 – paid for Baby supplies and Bowspring Classes

 01/2021 – Grant Recipient: $224 – paid for acupuncture and herbal supplements